Hillula of Rabbi Shimon bar Yochai: Torah procession

-In a tradition started in 1833, on the afternoon preceding Lag Baomer, a Torah scroll belonging to the descendants of Rabbi Shmuel Abu is carried on foot from their home in Safed to the tomb.
+In a tradition started in 1833, on the afternoon preceding Lag Baomer a Torah scroll belonging to the descendants of Rabbi Shmuel Abu is carried on foot from their home in Safed to the tomb.

 Attendance

 The gathering has been described as a display of Jewish unity, with all different types of Jews attending, Ashkenazim and Sephardim, religious and secular.

-In 2018, the crowd was estimated in excess of 250,000 with 5,000 police officers deployed.
-The event was allocated $4m in funding by the Ministry for Religious Affairs.
+In 2018, the crowd was estimated to exceed 250,000 with 5,000 police officers deployed.
+The event was allocated US$4m in funding by the Ministry for Religious Affairs.

 Organizers said they would be supplying 100,000 liters of cold water and juice and offering parve food which they claimed most pilgrims preferred, (half of the 500 litres of prepared cholent was meatless).

-Various government bodies, such as the Ministry of Religions and the Israel Police, prepare for it while investing resources in maintaining order at the event and facilitating traffic to the site.
-An extensive array of thousands of shuttles is used with more than 1,000 buses bringing the celebrants from all over Israel, making it the largest annual public transportation event in Israel.
+Various government bodies, such as the Ministry of Religions and the Israel Police, prepare for it while using resources to maintain order at the event and facilitate traffic to the site.
+Thousands of shuttles are used, with more than 1,000 buses bringing the celebrants from all over Israel, making it the largest annual public transportation event in Israel.